angelinopersia/papofic/README.md

 ### Suggestions

 If you have any ideas or suggestions to make Papofic better, such as new features or a new template, I'd be grateful to know!

+### Star my project ★

+If my project helped you and/or if you liked, please star ★ it, I'd appreciate it!